arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * How would you manage the migration of a project from MySQL to PostgreSQL?
 * Why in SQL ```SELECT * FROM table WHERE field = null``` does not match records with null ``field``?
 * What's ACID (Atomicity, Consistency, Isolation, Durability)?
+* How would you manage database schema migrations?

 ####[[↑]](#toc) <a name='nosql'>Questions about NoSQL:</a>
 * What is Eventual Consistency?